leandromoreira/linux-network-performance-parameters/README.md

 ## Ring Buffer - rx,tx
 * **What** - the driver receive/send queue a single or multiple queues with a fixed size, usually implemented as FIFO, it is located at RAM
-* **Why** - a buffer to smoothly accept bursts of connections without dropping them, you might need to increase these queues when you see drops or overrun, aka there are more packets coming than the kernel is able to consume them, the side effect might be increased latency.
+* **Why** - buffer to smoothly accept bursts of connections without dropping them, you might need to increase these queues when you see drops or overrun, aka there are more packets coming than the kernel is able to consume them, the side effect might be increased latency.
 * **How:**
   * **Check command:** `ethtool -g ethX`
   * **Change command:** `ethtool -G ethX rx value tx value`